EricWay1024/Homological-Algebra-Notes/ha/7-balance.typ

   Further, we have $diff = i^(-1) d_(cone(f)) pi^(-1)$ by @connecting.
   Let $b in B_n$ be a cycle.
 We can lift it to $(-b, 0)$ in $cone(f)$.
 Apply the differential of $cone(f)$ to get $d_(cone(f)) ( -b, 0) = (d (b), f (b)) = (0, f (b))$.
 Thus $diff[b] = [f (b)] = f_ast [b]$.
 ]

+The following is the main function of the mapping cone.
 #corollary[
   A chain map $f: B_cx -> C_cx$ is a quasi-isomorphism if and only if $cone(f)$  is acyclic.
 ]